yonasoft/wall-handball-court-manager/README.md

 ## Introduction
 **What is Handball Court Manager?**
-Handball Court Manager is an Android application designed to digitally manage handball court queues and record matches.
+Handball Court Manager is an Android application to digitize handball court queue management, score tracking, and match recording.

-**Why Handball Court Manager?**
-Forgetting the score, who's next in the queue, or the order of the queue can be frustrating.
-Handball Court Manager solves that.
-It eliminates the need to mentally keep track of scores and queues.

 ## Technologies
 - **Kotlin**